alanlujan91/SequentialEGM/content/paper/4_multinterp.md

 A random sample of functions from the GPR posterior that fit the data.
 The goal of GPR is to find the function that best fits the data.
 ```

-In [Figure %s](#fig:gpr), we see the result of GPR with a particular parametrization[^gpr-kernel] of the kernel function.
-The dotted line shows the true function, while the blue dots show the known data points.
-GPR provides the mean function which best fits the data, represented in the figure as an orange line.
-The shaded region represents a 95\% confidence interval, which is the uncertainty of the predicted function.
-Along with finding the best fit of the function, GPR provides the uncertainty of the prediction, which is useful information as to the accuracy of the approximation.
+[Figure %s](#fig:gpr) shows GPR results with a specific kernel parametrization.[^gpr-kernel] The dotted line shows the true function, blue dots mark observed data, and the orange line represents the posterior mean.
+The shaded region indicates a 95\% confidence interval, quantifying approximation uncertainty.

 [^gpr-kernel]: The specific hyperparameters (signal variance $\sigma_f^2$ and length-scale $l$) are optimized by maximizing the marginal likelihood of the observed data.
 Implementation details and code for reproducing these figures are provided in the accompanying computational notebooks.
 The interpolation methods presented in this section are implemented using [`scipy`](https://www.scipy.org/) {cite:p}`Virtanen2020` for efficient numerical computations, [`numpy`](https://www.numpy.org/) {cite:p}`Harris2020` for array operations, [`numba`](https://numba.pydata.org/) {cite:p}`Lam2015` for just-in-time compilation to accelerate performance-critical loops, and [`scikit-learn`](https://scikit-learn.org/) {cite:p}`Pedregosa2011` for Gaussian Process Regression.